 Balancing a checkbook and categorizing receipts is something of a lost art—and it’s a “lost” art for a good reason.
 Paper checks and paper receipts simply get misplaced in the shuffle, and more often than not, keeping track of purchases in paper form can create more trouble than it’s worth.

-With Dashlane’s password manager, employees can keep track of all of their work-related online purchases with instant capture and manual receipt upload features.
+With Dashlane’s business password manager, employees can keep track of all of their work-related online purchases with instant capture and manual receipt upload features.
 Instead of collecting a wallet of receipts that will need to be submitted for reimbursements, employees can manage all of their purchases in Dashlane by organizing them by the merchant, time of purchase, amount, or category.
-Employees can also separate receipts into their Work or Personal Space within Dashlane Business, allowing them to make safe and secure purchases at work and at home.
+Employees can also separate receipts into their Work or Personal Space within Dashlane’s password manager for business, allowing them to make safe and secure purchases at work and at home.

 9. The Rusty Old Filing Cabinet